Zingle/rest-api-documentation/channel_types/GET_list.md

 # Channel Type List

     GET services/:service_id/channel-types
+    GET channel-types

-Returns a list of [Channel Types]  belonging to the specified service
+Returns a list of [Channel Types]  belonging to the specified service or to all services the current user has access to

 ### User Authorization Classes
 * account